nantrinh/ruby_practice_problems/README.md

 </p>
 </details>

-# Private and protected methods
+# Private and Protected Methods
 1. Methods in a class are \_______ by default.
 - A. public
 - B. private